lucasayb/the-ssg-central/content/post/easily-editing-site-settings-through-the-decap-cms.md

       - { label: "Comments", name: "comments", widget: "boolean", default: true }
       - { label: "Draft", name: "draft", widget: "boolean", default: false }
       - { label: "Weight", name: "weight", widget: "number" }
 ```

-What we've done in here is to build the config for the basic configuration of the Decap CMS.
-Basically when we have a folder like _posts in Jekyll or content/posts (or content/post depending on your theme) in Hugo, we can have one or many markdown files inside the folder and we want to add, edit or remove the articles inside it through the Decap CMS.
+What we've done here is build the file for the basic configuration of the Decap CMS.
+When we have a folder like `_posts` in Jekyll or `content/posts` (or `content/post` depending on your theme) in Hugo, we can have one or many markdown files inside the folder, and we want to add, edit, or remove the articles inside it through the Decap CMS.
 And when we do that, we are using a folder collection.
-You can have folder collections to manage posts, categories, tags, and inside each folder you will have many markdown files and everything will be editable through the CMS.
+You can have folder collections to manage posts, categories, and tags, and inside each folder, you will have many markdown files, and everything will be editable through the CMS.

 A file collection is slightly different.
-This is a _config.yml file to edit a Jekyll website:
+This is a `_config.yml` file to edit a Jekyll website:

 ```yaml
 title: Lucas Yamamoto